For the Media

 National Public Radio (NPR) created this 5-minute video, “Reporting on Disability: Tips from NPR Experts,” in which they cover language, framing, ableism, and accommodations.

 The National Center on Disability and Journalism, Walter Cronkite School of Journalism and Mass Communications, Arizona State University has a Disability Language Style Guide.
-The Ford Foundation is an excellent resource for information about disability prevalence and relevance.

 Speaking of The Ford Foundation, check out this video with Rebecca Cokley, who currently serves as the Foundation’s US Disability Rights Program Officer, speaking briefly about disability inclusion.
 (Note, the national statistic about the number of people with a disability is now 1 in 4.)